 Further to our classroom music program, there are opportunities for students in the upper year levels to extend their singing technique and enjoyment through the avenues of the very talented St William's Choir.

 When the play bell sounds at first break, children have the opportunity to come to our wonderful Library for quiet reading and quiet drawing.
 We have created this quiet space for the children to create in peace.

-When the timetable permits, on a Tuesday during first break, our students have the opportunity to come to our very special Cybrary and engage in everything Technology.
+When the timetable permits, our students have the opportunity to come to our very special Cybrary and engage in everything Technology.
 From Scratch programming to Spheros and many in betweens, the children are loving making use of our 'technology'.

-When the timetable permits, on a Tuesday, the children meet for Robotics where they program, challenge and play with their favourite robots.
+When the timetable permits, the children meet for Robotics where they program, challenge and play with their favourite robots.
 A map is set up for them to move about.
 It's a challenge but the children are learning so much as they play and explore.